eusouajoana/WhoWantsToBeACodeCadet/README.md

 # TRIVIAL PURSUIT <Academia de Código_> Edition

-A new edition of the famous board game Trivial Pursuit.
-This time it's the awesome about <Academia de Código_>!
+A new edition of the famous board game Trivial Pursuit. <br>
+This time it's about the awesome <Academia de Código_>!

 - "Made after only four weeks of diving into the study of code" -